A multimodal movie review corpus for fine-grained opinion mining: Annotation

-$\quad \bullet \ $ The words which led to the choice of the target category and polarity intensity are specifically annotated.
-In the next section we study the difficulties specific to the corpus used.
+In the end, we provide a dataset with the following features :\\ $\bullet \ $ Span-level annotation : \begin{itemize} \item Opinion targets and polarities are annotated at the expression level. \item For each segment, the targets are categorized in a predefined set adapted to the context of movie reviews. \item The corresponding polarities are then categorized on a five-level intensity scale. \end{itemize} $\bullet \ $ Token-level annotation : \begin{itemize} \item The words which led to the choice of the target category and polarity intensity are specifically annotated. \end{itemize} In the next section we study the difficulties specific to the corpus used.